Anna David (academic)

-Anna Louise Marie David is a British obstetrician who is Professor of Maternal Medicine and Director of the Elizabeth Garrett Anderson Institute for Women's Health at University College London.
-She is a leader in prenatal therapy and performed the first fetal surgery for spina bifida.
+Anna Louise Marie David is a British obstetrician who is Professor of Obstetrics and Maternal Fetal Medicine and Director of the Elizabeth Garrett Anderson Institute for Women's Health at University College London.
+She is a leader in prenatal therapy and led the team that performed the first fetal surgery for spina bifida in the UK.
 She launched Maternal and Fetal Adverse Event Terminology, a comprehensive system to improve safety in clinical trials in pregnant women.
 She was elected Fellow of the Academy of Medical Sciences in 2025.

 Early life and education

-David studied medicine at the University of St Andrews, with an intercalated year in medical science at the School of Medical Sciences, University of Manchester.
-After graduating, she worked on North West London Hospitals NHS Trust, where she specialised in obstetrics and gynaecology.
+David studied preclinical medicine at the University of St Andrews, with an intercalated year in medical science in 1989, where she was awarded a first class degree.
+After studying clinical medicine at the School of Medical Sciences, University of Manchester, she was awarded MB ChB in 1992.
+After graduating, she worked in North West Thames Deanery, where she specialised in obstetrics and gynaecology.
 David joined University College London in 2000.
+She became a Member of the Royal College of Obstetricians and Gynaecologists in 1998 and a Fellow in 2016.
 She completed her doctorate in fetal gene therapy for treatment of early onset genetic disease.
-She developed prenatal gene therapy treatments for gastrointestinal disease using fetal sheep stomachs.
+She developed prenatal gene therapy treatments for congenital respiratory, gastrointestinal and haematological diseases.
 She showed that ultrasound guided therapy was effective at delivering gene therapy vectors.
 She trained alongside Charles Rodeck in maternal fetal medicine at University College London Hospitals NHS Foundation Trust.